-MicroNet is our proprietary circular knitted mesh which wraps around a stent to protect patients from plaque debris flowing downstream upon deployment.
-MicroNet is made of a single fiber from a biocompatible polymer widely used in medical implantations.
-The size, or aperture, of the current MicroNet 'pore' is only 150-180 microns in order to maximize protection against the potentially dangerous plaque and thrombus.
+MicroNet is our proprietary knitted mesh which wraps around a stent to protect patients from plaque prolapse and embolization upon deployment.
+MicroNet is made of a single fiber from a biocompatible polymer widely used in medical implants.
+The size, or aperture, of the current MicroNet 'pore' is only 150-180 microns, designed to maximize protection against the potentially dangerous plaque and thrombus.
 The MicroNet mesh is the core technology around which we have developed products for specific applications.